OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Flashcard Heroes - Technical Design Document (V5.1 - Definitive)
 Part 1: Core Architecture & Principles
 1.1 Architectural Principles
-The Hybrid Architecture: Game logic is built on two pillars:
+The Hybrid Architecture: Game logic is built on three pillars:
 The Tag System: An object's identity, status, and location are defined by properties and tags on its GachaBallInstance resource.
 This defines what a thing is.
+The Container Index: For performance and clarity, managers maintain DataContainer objects that act as a fast, location-based index to the master instance dictionaries.
+These containers are disposable and can be rebuilt from the instance data, but provide O(1) access to slots.
 Relational Queries: Managers provide helper functions that understand game rules and context to answer complex questions about the relationships between objects.
-This defines how things relate to each other.
+These queries operate on the DataContainer index for performance, not by iterating through the master dictionary.
 Data is the Source of Truth: The state of any game object is defined by the properties within its own data resource.
 Managers and UI are disposable reflections of this data.
 The Effect Resolution Queue: All combat actions are processed through a LIFO (Last-In, First-Out) stack in BattleManager to ensure causality and interruptions are handled correctly and intuitively.
 Separation of Run vs. Battle State: Persistent RunState data is never directly modified in a battle.
 Instead, temporary battle_copy() instances are created at the start of a battle and destroyed at the end.
 This is a critical firewall to protect permanent player progress.